SalishSeaCast/docs/SMELTDocs/notes_transition.rst

 Transition from SOG/PISCES to SMELT
 ======================================
-The biological model dynamics are adapted from the 1-d SOG model with some modifications for the 3-d domain, as described in the following secionts.
+The biological model dynamics are adapted from the 1-d SOG model with some modifications for the 3-d domain, as described in the following sections.

 Differences in Mesozooplankton Closure implementation